rybafish/remoteVolume/docs/index.md

 - ```[Previous], [Play/Pause], [Next]``` - media events
 - ```[Left arrow], [Space], [Right arrow]``` - key-presses

-This allows to get simple control over the media playback on the PC.
+This allows to get basic control over the media playback on the PC.

-Actually, no app required on the phone, see details below.
+Actually no application required on the phone, only on the PC, see details below.

-Of course, the PC and mobile need to be connected to the same WiFi network.
+The only requirement is PC and mobile need to be connected to the same WiFi network.

 Step by step instruction below.

 # PC side
-You need to [download](#download) and unpack the binary wherever you uprefer and run it.
+You need to [download](#download) and unpack the binary wherever you prefer and run it.
 This should look something like this:
 ![image](https://user-images.githubusercontent.com/53466066/200641996-e2fa973d-4121-4172-a9d3-52d0f03aa4f2.png)

 On the first execution windows firewall might ask a permission to open the connection: